Looking after your pet’s teeth is just one of the several health issues you need to stay on top of.

 Why does my pet need dental cover?

-From broken teeth to damaged gums, your pet’s daily antics could lead to a variety of mouth problems that require a visit to the veterinary clinic in order to be fixed.
+From broken teeth to damaged gums, your pet’s daily antics can lead to a variety of problems that require a visit to the veterinary clinic to be fixed.

-If your pet suffers a mouth injury that requires a trip to the animal hospital, it’s reassuring to know that their treatment will be covered with a pet insurance policy that includes dental cover.
+If your pet suffers a mouth injury that requires a trip to the animal hospital, it’s reassuring to know that their treatment is covered with a pet insurance policy that includes dental cover.

-At Admiral, most of our pet insurance policies will cover the cost of dentistry if your animal has an accident or injury involving their teeth or gums.
-The one exception is our Accident Only policy, which does not include dental treatment as part of its cover.
+We cover the cost of dentistry if your animal has an accident or injury involving their teeth or gums.

 Does dental cover for pets include cosmetic work?

-While your veterinarian may suggest having your animal’s teeth professionally cleaned to tackle the buildup of tartar and diseases associated with poor dental hygiene, most pet insurance policies (including Admiral’s) do not cover dental cleaning costs or cosmetic work.
+Your vet may suggest having your pet’s teeth professionally cleaned to tackle the build-up of tartar and diseases associated with poor dental hygiene.
+However, most pet insurance policies (including Admiral’s) don’t cover dental cleaning costs or cosmetic work.

-To ensure that your animal has access to all the care it needs, it’s smart to set some money aside for any treatment that is not covered by your pet insurance policy.
+To make sure that your animal has access to all the care it needs, set some money aside for any treatment not covered by your pet insurance policy.

 How to keep your pet’s teeth healthy

-Brush regularly – Specially designed toothbrushes and toothpastes for dogs and cats are widely available.
-Ideally your pets’ teeth should be brushed daily, but if that’s not possible, aim for at least once per week.
-Don’t use human toothpaste, as this isn’t suitable for animals.
+Specially designed toothbrushes and toothpaste for dogs and cats are widely available as human toothpaste isn’t suitable for animals.
+Ideally, your pets’ teeth should be brushed daily, but if that’s not possible, aim for at least once per week.